 Yes, has a watermark.
 It is usually found in the corner of the video.
 This watermark is a small, semi-transparent logo that marks the content as official and helps prevent unauthorized use.

-The watermark shows viewers they are watching content directly from Crunchyroll and helps maintain the brand’s visibility across different platforms.
+The watermark signals to viewers that they are watching content directly from Crunchyroll and helps maintain the brand’s visibility across platforms.
 It is designed to be unobtrusive and not distract from the viewing experience.

 Is the Crunchyroll logo an eye?